Seminar Chair – 2019 Blue Ridge Session

 All applicants must be credentialed at the appropriate level for college instruction, generally meaning a terminal degree.
-We also accept applications from Ph.D. candidates who are ABD in the past, we prefer candidates that are well into a teaching career.
+While we have accepted PhD candidates who are ABD in the past, we prefer candidates that are well into a teaching career.
 (In the case of a co-teaching application, only one of the applicants need have a terminal degree.)
 Regardless of formal qualifications, substantial teaching experience is a must, and experience mentoring, advising, or teaching in living-learning situations is an added bonus.
-Teaching experience should feature prominently in the application, including in the letters of recommendation.
+These should feature prominently in the application, including in the letters of recommendation.

 Applicants must be legally qualified to work in the United States of America.
 We regret that the Arete Project is not in the position to sponsor work visas.

 The Seminar Chair(s) will conduct a daily class for the 16-18 college-aged students participating in the 2019 Blue Ridge Session.
 Class time should comprise roughly 12 hours each week, though this may take many forms (whole group or partial-group discussions, individual writing or research time, etc).
 This does not include time spent preparing for class.
 The Blue Ridge Session runs from June 16th to August 10th, 2019, and – with the exception of orientation, field trips, and other special events – class time should be a part of each weekday afternoon.